automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Laosaurus.md

 # Laosaurus
-## Description: This dubious ornithopod was named by Othniel C. Marsh.
+## This dubious ornithopod was named by Othniel C. Marsh.